-(Mace’s battle with cancer will continue soon in the regular Captain America title.)
+(Mace’s battle with cancer will be revisited soon, starting in Captain America #284.)

 This story will be echoed many years later in 2011’s Captain America Corps, which sees the Contemplator again bring together versions of Cap from different eras and different timelines.
 (He even did the same for <gulp> Deadpool.)